cym13/dirduster/README.rst

         -v, --version          Print the version and exit

-        -a, --auth CREDS       Basic authentication in the format login:password -c, --cookies COOKIES  User-defined cookies in the format a1=v1,a2=v2 -d, --directories      Identify and search directories
+        -a, --auth CREDS       Basic authentication in the format login:password -c, --cookies COOKIES  User-defined cookies in the format Cookie=Value Use multiple times for multiple cookies
+        -d, --directories      Identify and search directories
         -f, --file FILE        Entries file
-        -H, --headers HEADERS  User-defined headers in the format header=value Use multiple times for multiple headers
+        -H, --headers HEADERS  User-defined headers in the format Header=Value Use multiple times for multiple headers
         -i, --ignore CODES     List of comma separated invalid codes -I, --list-ignore      List the default invalid codes